US STOCKS-Wall St falls as jobs data supports Sept rate hike

 By Tanya Agrawal

-major indexes poised to close in the red for the week, after
+Friday, with the major indexes poised to close in the red for

-Wall Street took a dim view of the report as a stop to easy
+Wall Street, however, took a dim view of the report as a

 Nonfarm payrolls increased 215,000 last month, fewer than